GLOBAL MARKETS-World equities reel towards 8th day of losses

 Japan's Nikkei share average fell 3.7 percent to the lowest since the week following the country's massive earthquake and tsunami in March.

-An institutional fund manager overseeing 400 billion yen in Japanese equities, who was not authorised to speak to media, said he was trying to reduce exposure to stocks which were dependent on external demand.
+An institutional fund manager overseeing 400 billion yen in Japanese equities, who could not be identified as he was not authorised to speak to media, said he was trying to reduce exposure to stocks which were dependent on external demand.

 The asset manager was selling shares of carmakers, traders and electric machinery stocks, and buying retailers and textile manufacturers.

-The benchmark MSCI index of Asia Pacific ex-Japan stocks fell 4.9 percent , with investors selling across the sectors, whether they are defensive or cyclical.
-The index is on course for the biggest weekly drop since November 2008, when the global financial crisis was ripping markets.
+The benchmark MSCI index of Asia Pacific stocks outside Japan fell 4.6 percent , with investors selling across the sectors, whether they are defensive or cyclical.
+The index is on course for the biggest weekly drop since November 2008, when the global financial crisis was rippling through markets.

-"Beyond all the speculation about the risk in Europe and debt defaults, there is a rational reason for the markets to fall.
-We need to face reality here," said David Gaud, Asia ex-Japan fund manager at Edmond de Rothschild Asset Management in Hong Kong.
-"The second half is going to be much tougher than we thought."
+"Clearly, it's just a knee-jerk reaction to what's going on," said Michael Heffernan, senior client advisor with Austock Group in Australia.
+"We're going down simply on the fear that Italy can't pay its debts."

 Within Asia, markets with high trade exposure to the West and reliance on commodities looked particularly vulnerable.